-Under the conditions of its Student Sponsor Licence, UCB is obliged to monitor the attendance of international students.
-Details can be found in the Student Visa Engagement Policy.
+Under the conditions of its Student Sponsor Licence, UCB is obliged to monitor the attendance and engagement of international students.
+More details can be found in the HE Attendance Policy and within the Code of Practice on Student Engagement and Reasonable Diligence.
+For further information about visa compliance conditions, please email Visa-Compliance@ucb.ac.uk.